About PHS

 Planet Homeschool is a secular homeschool co-op for middle school and high school students (ages 10 to 19 years).

 Co-op is short for cooperative.
-Co-op members volunteer their time so that their children can attend group classes once a week, pool their finances to pay for the costs of providing a space for those classes to take place, and work together to find instructors for the classes they want their children to be able to take.
+Co-op members volunteer their time so that their children can attend group classes once a week, pool their finances to pay for the costs of providing a space for those classes to take place, and work together to find instructors to teach the classes they want their children to be able to take.

 Volunteering